-Provide recruitment recognition when staff refer new employees.
+Provide recruitment recognition when staff refers new employees.
 Deem Inc. in San Francisco gave $2,500 to $5,000 as a recruitment bonus when referring a new employee.

 Give away house cleanings

-The more employees a company has the more expensive programs become.
+The more employees a company has, the more expensive programs become.
 For instance, it is challenging to give house cleaning to every employee when you employ thousands of workers.
 That’s where the employee recognition program comes in.
-By utilizing the democratic recognition schema, people can redeem having their house cleaned once every month for a year, or once a quarter using their points.
-That way only people who want it will get it.
+By utilizing the democratic recognition scheme, people can redeem having their house cleaned once every month for a year or once a quarter using their points.
+That way, only people who want it will get it.

-Clearly, companies can give away house cleaning in a variety of ways with it being a redeemable reward as one of them.
-For instance, top employee success managers or support agents could receive this.
+Clearly, companies can give away house cleaning in various ways, with it being a redeemable reward as one of them.
+For instance, top employees or support agents could receive this.
 With more and more employees working from home, this is a great gift.
-House repairs or improvements another option.
+House repairs or improvements are other options.

 Another option is using TaskRabbit.
 The Recognize platform includes TaskRabbit as a reward option staff can redeem with the recognitions they earn.
 Even if you don't use Recognize, it is possible to buy TaskRabbit for someone else.